phil-schneider/ng-axa-2017/00-CourseMaterial/EXERCISE-DAY1.md

 	npm install
 	npm start

-Implement the functionality of the ToDo App:
+Implement the functionality of the app in the single App component:

 - Adding ToDos
 - Removing ToDos